 Rich Pins are automatically applied to all your pinned blog content (both past and future).
 An easy way to check this is to simply looking at your Pinterest pin titles, Rich Pins will have a bold headline; regular pins (that are not Rich Pins) will have standard text.

 I hope this tutorial is helpful!
-Would you like mentorship, strategy and insider information to grow your blog professionally?
-Check out the Blogging Courses and Consulting Sessions.
-I’d love to help you elevate your blog and achieve your goals!
-You can also read more about my blogging story and success here.
+Would you like coaching, strategy and insider information to grow your blog or business professionally?
+Check out the Consulting programs I offer.
+I’d love to help you elevate your business or blog and achieve your goals!
+You can also read more about my story and success here.